pudly/schmopera-hugo/content/articles/sunday-funday-a-dontmissit-operatic-doubleheader.md

 ---
-title: "Sunday Funday: a don't-miss-it operatic double-header"
+title: "Sunday Funday: a don&#039;t-miss-it operatic double-header"
 ---

 On **Sunday, January 21**, Torontonians are in for a double-header of creative opera events.